prisma/prisma-examples/README.md

 The `master` branch of this repository contains the examples with the latest stable version of Prisma CLI and Prisma Client (`@latest` on npm).
 These dependencies are kept up to date with a GitHub Action workflow, which updates them every time a new version of Prisma is released.

-There are also the automated branches `dev` and `patch-dev`, which mirror the code from `master` (synced via a GitHub Action workflow), but they use the respective development channels of Prisma CLI and Prisma Client from npm instead (also updated via a GitHub Action workflow).
+There are also the automated branches `dev` and `patch-dev`, which mirror the code from `master` (synced via a GitHub Action workflow), but they use the respective development channels of Prisma CLI and Prisma Client from npm instead (`@dev` and `@patch-dev`, also updated via a GitHub Action workflow).
 Thanks to the test coverage of all projects, this can point us to incompatibilities early.

 ## Security